 1. Harvard University

-You can join a free Crimson walking tour.
-Learn about the revered university’s history, architecture, learning programs, and mythology.
+You can join a free Crimson walking tour or book your own 1.5 hour guided tour.
+You’ll learn about the revered university’s history, architecture, learning programs, and mythology.

-If you only have time for one, I'd go to the Harvard Art Museums.
-The museum has a very good collection of Italian Renaissance paintings, including works by Botticelli and Ghirlandaio.
-You’ll also find paintings by a whole roster of Western art luminaries -- Van Gogh, Picasso, Gauguin, Toulouse-Lautrec, Manet, and Rembrandt.
+You’ll also find paintings by a whole roster of Western art luminaries — Van Gogh, Picasso, Gauguin, Toulouse-Lautrec, Manet, and Rembrandt.